kemaladlig/kemaladlig/README.md

 # **Hi there!
 I'm Kemal Adlığ 👋**

-I'm a **Junior DevOps Engineer** with a strong foundation in **Web and Mobile App Development**.
+I'm a **Junior DevOps Engineer** with a foundation in **Web and Mobile App Development**.
 Passionate about automation, deployment processes, and cloud technologies, I’m actively learning DevOps tools like Jenkins, Docker, Kubernetes, and cloud platforms to optimize workflows and enhance system scalability.
 I enjoy working on both the development and operational side of applications to build efficient, scalable systems.

 ## **🌱 Skills & Technologies**
 - **Programming Languages**: JavaScript, Kotlin, Java, Python, C, C#